Educational Friday, June 26, 2026

 Wealth Manager at Sporos Wealth Management

-The Contribution Math Is Not Even Close at Lower Income Levels
+The Contribution Math Is Not Close

 Both plans share the same annual additions limit in 2026: $70,000, or $77,500 if you are 50 or older.
 That number is not the whole story.

 A Solo 401(k) lets you wear two hats.
-As the employee, you can defer up to $23,500 in 2026 (or $31,000 if 50-plus, with the enhanced catch-up for ages 60-63 reaching $34,750).
-Then, as the employer, you contribute up to 25% of compensation on top of that.
-Using the same $80,000 net SE income, a solo 401(k) gets you close to $37,000, more than double the SEP.
-You do not reach contribution parity until net self-employment income approaches $300,000.
+As the employee, you can defer up to $23,500 in 2026, or $31,000 at 50-plus, with the enhanced catch-up for ages 60-63 reaching $34,750.
+As the employer, you contribute up to 25% of compensation on top.
+Same $80,000, and the Solo 401(k) gets you close to $37,000.
+You do not reach parity until net self-employment income approaches $300,000.

 A SEP IRA is always pre-tax, always traditional.
 Simple, but inflexible.

-When SEP Simplicity Is the Right Answer
+When the SEP Is the Right Answer

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.